bhdzllr/web-template/src/fonts/README.md

 # Fonts #

-This directory is for font files (eot, svg, ttf, woff, woff2).
+This directory is for font files, modern browsers only need WOFF and WOFF 2.0.